alexknips/nextjs-cv/README.md

   end
 ```

-The OpenAI system and its context is
+The OpenAI system and context is described as the following

 ```mermaid
 graph TB